Skip to main content

 Course Objectives

-Identify the proper patient considerations to include patient screening and the role of the technologist.
+Identify the proper patient considerations, including patient screening and the role of the technologist

-Identify personnel and reporting requirements listed in the Mammography Quality Standards Act, or MQSA, regulations.
+Identify personnel and reporting requirements listed in the Mammography Quality Standards Act (MQSA) regulations

-Distinguish between normal and abnormal Quality Control readings to meet the MQSA & FDA requirements.
+Distinguish between normal and abnormal quality control readings to meet the MQSA and FDA requirements

 Outline of instruction